alekseyberegov/edgar-utils/docs/index.rst

-..
-Edgar Utils documentation master file, created by sphinx-quickstart on Mon Dec 28 21:44:01 2020.
+.. edgar-utils documentation master file, created by sphinx-quickstart on Sat Jun 12 01:35:41 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Edgar Utils's documentation!
+Welcome to edgar-utils's documentation!
 =======================================

 .. toctree::